Hospitality Studies (Higher Certificate) (Level 6)

 Some students who apply to CIT courses may not achieve the required entry standard in Mathematics through the Leaving Certificate.
 For such applicants, CIT offers a second chance to reach the required entry standard through a CIT Mathematics Exam.
 This second chance facility allows applicants (depending on their results in the CIT Mathematics Examination) to gain entry to courses with an Ordinary Leaving Certificate Mathematics entry standard, and (with a higher level of performance) courses with a Higher Leaving Certificate entry standard.
 Please click here for more information.

-FETAC (now QQI) awards accepted: Any full FETAC (now QQI) Level 5 award is acceptable.
+FETAC (now QQI) awards accepted: Holders of all FETAC (now QQI) Level 5 awards may apply through the CAO.

 Special Category Applications

 Mature students (23yrs on the 1st January on year of entry to the Course) and holders of the Leaving Certificate Applied with one year’s relevant industrial experience may apply as Special Category Applicants through the CAO.
 They may be required to undertake an Institute interview.